 Several studies have been conducted on salicylic acid’s potential as a hair treatment.
-One, from 2002, compared salicylic acid to Nizoral shampoo -- a popular anti-dandruff shampoo -- to work out which was the most effective treatment for dandruff and seborrheic dermatitis.
+One, from 2002, compared salicylic acid to Nizoral® shampoo — a popular anti-dandruff shampoo — to see which was the most effective treatment for dandruff and seborrheic dermatitis.

 The study found that both products significantly improved seborrheic dermatitis and reduced the amount of dandruff on the scalp.
 However, people treated with the salicylic acid shampoo had a larger improvement in itching symptoms caused by seborrheic dermatitis.

-Another study from 2009 showed that salicylic acid produced significant improvements in skin redness, itching, discomfort and dryness caused by seborrheic dermatitis.
+Another study from 2009 showed that a shampoo containing salicylic acid produced significant improvements in skin redness, itching, discomfort and dryness caused by seborrheic dermatitis.

 In short, salicylic acid works very well for treating dandruff and the skin symptoms of seborrheic dermatitis.
 This is verified by numerous scientific studies.
 While it may also help in treating hair loss, there isn’t any scientific data to prove this just yet.

 Salicylic acid is viewed as a safe and effective ingredient for treating dry skin and scalp conditions like dandruff or seborrheic dermatitis.